 Financial information (only for projects with total project costs of $200,000 and greater).
-Under the REAP interim rule, financial information is required for full applications on the total operation of the agricultural producer/rural small business and its parent, subsidiary, or affiliates at other locations.
-The following financial requirements must be substantiated by authoritative records.
+Under the baseline program, the following financial information is required for this set of projects on the total operation of the agricultural producer/rural small business and its parent, subsidiary, or affiliates at other locations:

 Historical financial statements.
 Provide historical financial statements prepared in accordance with Generally Accepted Accounting Practices (GAAP) for the past 3 years, including income statements and balance sheets.
 If agricultural producers are unable to present this information in accordance with GAAP, they may instead present financial information in the format that is generally required by commercial agriculture lenders.